Cray-HPE/docs-sat/docs/release_notes/sat_2.5_release_notes.md

   For more information, see
   [Hyphens in HPC CSM Software Recipe Variables](../usage/sat_bootprep.md#hyphens-in-hpc-csm-software-recipe-variables).

-- In `sat bootprep` input files, you can now render the value of the `playbook` property of CFS configuration layers with Jinja2 templates.
+- In `sat bootprep` input files, the value of the `playbook` property of CFS configuration layers can now be rendered with Jinja2 templates.

   For more information, see
   [Values Supporting Jinja2 Template Rendering](../usage/sat_bootprep.md#values-supporting-jinja2-template-rendering).